mattr555/learning-python/README.md

 If you write a program like we wrote above, it wouldn't do much.
 To make a program write output to the command prompt, you need to use the `print()` function.
 This works by saying `print('stuff you want to say')`.
 We'll go over how functions work later.

-The quotes are not optional.
-The quotes tell python that what you're saying it meant to be taken literally as a string of text, not as a variable.

 ```python
 print('Hello, world!')
 print(5 + 2)